 How To Solve

-So now you know the degree, how to solve?
+So now we know the degree, how to solve?

 So what do we do with ones we can't solve?
 Try to solve them a piece at a time!

-If you find just one root, you can then reduce the polynomial by one degree, (you will see how later) and this may be enough to solve the whole polynomial.
+If we find one root, we can then reduce the polynomial by one degree (example later) and this may be enough to solve the whole polynomial.

 Here are some main ways to find roots.